simonambridge/RTFAP2/README.md

 create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```

-Table for: Transactions by txn_time buckets; We will create a Solr index on this tables to fulfill the above search and grouping/faceting needs.
+Table for: Transactions by txn_time buckets; We will create a Solr index on this tables to fulfill a bunch of search needs as well.
 ```
 create table if not exists rtfap.transactions(
 	cc_no text,